tomwpublic/hubitat_imageServer/README.md

 # Manual Installation instructions:

 Installing with Hubitat Package Manager (HPM) is recommended.
+Search for keyword "imageserver".

 If you must install manually, follow these steps: